tulasiram58827/TTS_TFLite/README.md

 <small> *Currently, conversion of the Glow TTS model is unavailable (refer to the issue [here](https://github.com/mozilla/TTS/issues/608)). </small>

-**Note:**
+**Notes:**

-- Training data used for HiFi-GAN(mel generation) is different w.r.t other models like Tacotron2, FastSpech2.
+- Training data used for HiFi-GAN (MEL spectogram generation) is different w.r.t other models like Tacotron2, FastSpech2.
 So it is not compatible with the other architectures available in the repo.
 - If you want to use HiFi-GAN in end-to-end scenario you can refer to this [notebook](https://github.com/jaywalnut310/glow-tts/blob/master/inference_hifigan.ipynb).
-In future we are planning to make it compatible with other architectures and add it in our end-to-end notebook.
+In future we are planning to make it compatible with other architectures and add it in our [end-to-end notebook](https://github.com/tulasiram58827/TTS_TFLite/blob/main/End_to_End_TTS.ipynb).
 Stay tuned!

 ## About the Notebooks
 - `End_to_End_TTS.ipynb`: This notebook allows you to load up different TTS and VOCODER models (enlisted above) and to perform inference.